 - If using a dark, non-stick pan, lower oven temp to 340'F degrees and baking time will be closer to 15 minutes.

 - While the crust is baking, set a pot of water to heat on the stove, heat to a slow boil and maintain heat until time to make the filling.

-- Brush melted chocolate over bottom of crust. the crust might break a bit as you do this, but no worries, just do what you can.
+- Brush ½ cup melted chocolate over bottom of crust.
+The crust might break a bit as you do this, but no worries, just do what you can.
 Refrigerate while you complete the mousse.

-- Filling: In a heat-proof bowl set over (not in) the pot of simmering water, whisk together the egg yolks, granulated sugar, and salt until sugar is dissolved.
-Whisk in 85% chocolate until melted.
+- In a heat-proof bowl set over (not in) the pot of simmering water, whisk together 4 egg yolks, ¼ cup granulated sugar, and ¼ teaspoon salt until sugar is dissolved.
+Whisk in 3 ½ ounces 85% chocolate until melted.
 Remove from heat.

 - When ready to serve, fill a large bowl or your sink with hot water (about 2-inches), place cake pan into water for about 10-15 seconds, then place pan on counter.
 Gently try to pull up on the parchment straps, if pie will not come up, place in hot water another 5-10 seconds.
 Pull pie out of pan and discard parchment strips.
 Place on serving plate.

-- Beat remaining 1 cup cream with sugar and vanilla until soft peaks form.
+- Beat remaining 1 cup cream with 2 Tablespoons sugar and ½ teaspoon vanilla until soft peaks form.
 Dollop onto pie, sprinkle with chocolate shavings and serve.
 (To make the chocolate shavings, just use a sharp paring knife on a chocolate bar and scrape out pieces to place on the whipped cream.)

 Loosely adapted from Martha Stewart Living Magazine, November 2014.